zurichat/zc_plugin_company_files/README.md

 5. Now run server in development mode with `npm run dev`

+### Linting

+### Commit Guide
+This repo uses Commitlint & the conventional config to ensure commits messages follow a particular pattern

 ### Dev Contribution Guide
 1. Fork the repository
 2. Clone and then open it up on your prefered code editor